hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 ### Different versions of the library

-Early sceAtrac versions seems to have supported only 4, while the current versions support 6.
+Early sceAtrac versions seems to have supported only 4 simultaneous codec contexts, while the current versions support 6.

 Or possibly, earlier versions used smaller structs...
 Needs investigation.